-The Behavioral Intervention Team's (BIT) purpose is to prevent crises before they occur through the provision of outreach and educational programming, consultation, appropriate assessment and referrals; ensure that students whose behavior is of concern are contacted through follow-up processes and have access to the appropriate services so that they have the opportunity to improve their welfare.
-BIT membership is made up of staff and administration.
+The Campus Assessment Response and Education (CAREs) Team's purpose is to prevent crises before they occur through the provision of outreach and educational programming, consultation, appropriate assessment, and referrals; to ensure that students whose behavior is of concern are contacted through follow-up processes and have access to appropriate services so that they have the opportunity to improve their welfare; and to have a proactive approach to manage the complexities involved with threats (to self or others), violence, and general behavioral or emotional challenges.
+Team members are extremely sensitive to the concerns (and privacy of all involved) and adhere to the highest standards of confidentiality.
+Employees and students have the ability to report the concerning behavior of a student to the CARES Team via an online report at CARES Incident Report.